In a Nutshell

 - Winner of a special citation from the American Prize in Composition for “his unique skill in combining classical techniques with popular idioms.”

 Bradley Sowash is a composer, creative pianist, multi-instrumentalist, recording artist, author, and educator specializing in improvisation.
 He has performed in every imaginable setting from living rooms, churches and jazz clubs to major concert venues both here and abroad for over thirty years.
 His broadcast credits include seven seasons of appearances on the PBS-TV series, The Piano Guy, and National Public Radio has aired selections from his nine CDs.
-He teaches master classes nationwide, serves as Pop/Jazz chairperson for the Music Teachers National Association and teaches at the 88 Creative Keys Camp with co-founder Leila Viss.
-The Neil A. Kjos Music Company publishes his popular That’s Jazz piano method and Augsburg Fortress Press has published several volumes of his hymn arrangements.
+He teaches master classes nationwide and co-founded with Leila Viss, the summer 88 Creative Keys piano improvisation camp for students and teachers in Denver, CO.
+The Neil A. Kjos Music Company publishes his widely acclaimed keyboard improvisation books and Augsburg Fortress Press has published several volumes of his hymn arrangements.
 He also writes a column about improvisation for Clavier Companion and self-publishes works for ballet, big band, choir, film, orchestra, solo piano and string quartet.

 After earning his degree in music composition at The Ohio State University, Sowash moved to New York City where he worked with many modern dance luminaries including Mark Morris, Meredith Monk, and Susan Hadley with whom he collaborated for 10 years.
 Later, while living abroad, Sowash refined his mainstream jazz piano technique before appreciative audiences in several countries while exploring the roots of concert performance, Alpine skiing, and his French heritage.
 Upon reaching what he affectionately calls the “dogs and horses phase of life,” Sowash returned to his native Ohio to raise a family “in the warm embrace of the Midwest” and develop his unique piano style which, while influenced by jazz, remains distinctly his own.